 No, youth do not have to own a horse or pony to participate in this project, but they will need a desire to learn more about horses.

 - How do I find a local 4-H horse club?

 We have 4-H Horse Clubs all over the state.
 To find a club near you, contact your local Clemson Extension Office.
 To find your local office visit our county office page.

 - Do I have to be a member of a 4-H horse club?

 Don't have a 4-H horse club in your county.
 No problem.
 You have two opinions:

 - Become an independent member!
 Independent members complete a horse record book and participate in SC 4-H Horse Program event and activities.
-These members work hard to independently to gain knowledge on horse and the horse industry.
+These members work hard to independently to gain knowledge on horse facts and the horse industry.